What should I say to my kids about smoking in old movies and on old TV shows?

 If you love old movies and classic TV shows, you know what fun it is to introduce them to your kids.
 But there's no getting around early Hollywood's glamorization of cigarette smoking.

 This was no accident.
 Starting in the late 1920s, tobacco companies paid stars such as Bette Davis, John Wayne, and Humphrey Bogart to smoke their brands in movies.
 In the 1940s and '50s, tobacco companies were some of the biggest advertisers on television.
 Smoking became popular as fans and young stars emulated their idols.
-But after the surgeon general's 1964 warning about the dangers of smoking, Congress banned cigarette advertising on TV and radio, and eventually the Motion Picture Association of America added smoking to its ratings criteria.
-Since then, many movie studios have adopted anti-tobacco policies.
+But after the surgeon general's 1964 warning about the dangers of smoking, Congress banned cigarette advertising on TV and radio, and eventually the Motion Picture Association of America added a smoking label to its ratings criteria.
+Since then, many movie studios have adopted anti-tobacco policies, although Hollywood still churns out plenty of movies with smoking.

 Here are some ideas for talking about smoking in old movies and on old TV shows: